20 min read

 Software Bill of Materials scanning provides visibility into your complete dependency tree.
 When a new vulnerability is announced, you can immediately identify which applications are affected.

-npm Security Scanning Tools
+npm Security Scanning Tools Compared

 No single tool catches everything.
 The most effective approach combines reactive scanning (known CVEs) with proactive detection (behavioural analysis, malware detection).